COVID-19 updates for participants and families

-Avenue is a day program alternative where people of all abilities are supported to do work tasks, socialise and develop their individual skills, regardless of their support needs.
+Avenue is a day program alternative where people of all abilities are supported to complete work tasks, socialise and develop their individual skills, regardless of their support needs.

 Avenue is not your typical day program for people with disability.
 At the heart of Avenue Work are work teams within Co-Working Spaces, which empower people with disability to engage in meaningful and supported work tasks.